kiko-serra/ldts-project-assignment-g0405/docs/README.md

 - **Menu** - There will be a menu when you open the game with some buttons.
 - **Personalized Font** - We'll create a new font to have our characters and some objects printed on the game.
 - **Game Over** - After you die there will be a message on the screen saying that you've died and if you want to restart playing.
-- **Lives abd score** - On the lower portion of the game will have the amount of lives remaining and how many biscuits you have caught.
+- **Lives and score** - On the lower portion of the game will have the amount of lives remaining and how many biscuits you have caught.

 ### TESTING